daos-stack/daos/docs/admin/deployment.md

 by `/proc/meminfo`).

-- `--control-metadata-path` specifies a persistent location to store control-plane metadata which allows MD-on-SSD DAOS deployments to survive without data loss over 'daos_server' restarts.
+- `--control-metadata-path` specifies a persistent location to store control-plane metadata which allows MD-on-SSD DAOS deployments to survive without data loss over `daos_server` restarts.
 If this option is set then a MD-on-SSD config will be generated.

 - `--fabric-ports` enables custom port numbers to be assigned to each engine's fabric settings.